 To say that the souks in Dubai have remained unchanged of the years would be very misleading.
 Nonetheless, they have certainly retained their unforgettable charm.
 To this day, people from all around the city visit the souks where they bargain and haggle for the best possible prices.

 In years gone by, traders would moor their dhows at the many ports that once lined Dubai Creek, and their wares would be offloaded and sold in the nearby souks.
 If you would like to compare the souks of the past with those which you’ll see today, a short visit to Al Fahidi Fort and Dubai Museum is all that is required.
+There are many amazing Dubai tourist attractions, and the souks are definitely among them.

 Gold Souk – One of the Most Famous Souks